2020 - Best LPN Programs in Ohio

 For those interested in advancing their nursing career, see our Ohio LPN to RN/BSN programs page.

 Owens Community College is located in Findlay, Ohio, with additional locations in Toledo and Maumee.
-Owens Community College offers 130 academic programs, dedicated faculty with real-world experience, flexible class times and schedules, and many opportunities for success, empowering the student and community.
+OCC offers 130 academic programs, including their excellent LPN program, along with dedicated and experienced faculty, flexible class times and schedules, and many opportunities for success, empowering both the student and community.

 North Central (NC) State College is a public, two-year community based educational institution located in Mansfield, Ohio, with additional locations in Shelby, Ashland, Bucyrus, and Willard.
 NC State offers high-quality technical education with more than 60 associate degrees and career certification programs, as well as continuing education and workforce development programs.

 Washington State Community College is a two-year community college, located in Marietta, Ohio, offering more than 50 degree programs and various certification opportunities.
-Washington State Community College provides dynamic and affordable programs that inspire individual excellence and success in the community and workplace.
+Washington State Community College provides a dynamic and affordable LPN program that inspires individual excellence and success in the community and workplace.

 Wayne County Schools Career Center (WCSCC), located in Smithville, Ohio, offers a wide variety of classes from full-time career training to one-time classes and hundreds of online classes available 7 days a week.
 WCSCC strives knowledge, skill development, and experience for lifetime of professional growth.